-The overall contribution of the EU proposed for 2023 amounts to EUR 118 400 000.
-Key components of this action are: a contribution to the payments of the Salaries and Pensions of civil servants (CSP, EUR 50 000 000); a contribution to the social allowances to vulnerable families (Cash Transfer Programme - CTP, EUR 35 000 000); a contribution to the payment for the medical referrals to the East Jerusalem Hospitals (EJH, EUR 18 000 000, including additional 5 000 000 in support of the Hospitals); safeguard measures (EUR 550 000) and an EUR 13 000 000 contribution to the administrative and technical capacity of the PA institutions, including 5 000 000 to expand and improve quality of care and diversify revenues for better financial sustainability with focus on Al Makassed and Augusta Victoria hospitals.
+Hence, with the additional resources of this amendment, the overall contribution of the EU proposed for 2023/2024 amounts to EUR 238 400 000.
+Key components of this action are: a contribution to the payments of the Salaries and Pensions of civil servants (CSP, EUR 205 000 000); a contribution to the social allowances to vulnerable families (Cash Transfer Programme - CTP, to be determined indicatively before the end of 2024); a contribution to the payment for the medical referrals to the East Jerusalem Hospitals (EJH, EUR 18 000 000, including additional 5 000 000 in support of the Hospitals); safeguard measures (EUR 550 000) and an EUR 13 000 000 contribution to the administrative and technical capacity of the PA institutions, including 5 000 000 to expand and improve quality of care and diversify revenues for better financial sustainability with focus on Al Makassed and Augusta Victoria hospitals.